Anna Windass: Storylines

 When Phelan learns that Anna turned Nicola against him, he vows revenge and plans to implicate her as the culprit who caused Seb's ladder accident.
-He tells Seb that Anna pushed him off the ladder after planting an earring by the solicitors door.
+He tells Seb that Anna pushed him off the ladder after planting an earring by the solicitor's door.
 Seb then told Faye, who called the police.
 She was arrested and was questioned by the police, strongly insisting that Phelan is setting her up.
 She was released pending further investigation and was angered to find out that very few people on the street believed her.
 She was furious when she found that Nicola was pregnant with Gary's baby.
-Afterwards, she attempted to trick Phelan into confessing on her mobile phone as to why he is framing her, however Phelan does not fall for it and pretended he didn't know what she was talking about.
+Afterwards, she attempted to trick Phelan into confessing on her mobile phone as to why he is framing her, however Phelan does not fall for it and pretends he didn't know what she was talking about.
 He then told Seb that he saw Anna push him, which led to Anna being arrested for the second time.
 This time, she was refused bail.

 Tim and Sarah found out that Gary died in an explosion whilst working for the Ukraine.
 Anna was devastated and started to have a mental breakdown in her cell, leading to the prison taking her to see a doctor.
 However, she was relieved when she found out that Gary was alive all along.
 During Gary's next visit, Anna was overdosed after she took medication prescribed by her doctor and she collapsed while trying to get back into her cell.
 She was taken to hospital, where Kevin finished with her after he couldn't take any more of her obsession with Phelan.
-Whilst the doctor and her prison guard was not looking, Anna makes her escape.
+Whilst the doctor and her prison guard are not looking, Anna makes her escape.

 Phelan called the police after finding out that Anna was at the Red Rec, with undercover police searching for her.
 Anna finds this out after Craig talked to a copper and so she escapes to Roy's café.
 The next morning, Anna broke into Phelan's office to try and find evidence that Phelan is lying.
 However, she heard footsteps and using a wrench, she hit Eileen unconscious by mistake, when she thought it was Phelan.
 Realizing that she could be caught, Anna plans her escape from the country with Faye.
 She then went back to see Eileen, but Phelan caught her out and called the ambulance and police.
-Anna and Faye escape to a car park, but was surrounded by the police, who ask her to come out of the vehicle.
+Anna and Faye escape to a car park, but were surrounded by the police, who ask her to come out of the vehicle.
 Realizing that she is now caught, she encouraged Faye to get out of the car, which she does.
 Anna was taken into custody once more.
 Phelan visits Anna again and threatens her family.
 A furious Anna slaps him in front of the guards and prisoners.